Vivekroy286/demochat/README.md

 We need multiple devices in the same LAN for testing.
 For that we need to make our localhost public.

+## Usage:
-Usage: From the directory where we have installed venv, go to the mysite directory by running the command: cd mysite
+From the directory where we have installed venv, go to the mysite directory by running the command: ```cd mysite```

 To start the development server, run the command: ```python manage.py runserver```

 On local device, go to http://127.0.0.1:8000/ On other devices.

 Once the page is loaded, type a username and click join room from each device.
 Be sure to use different usernames for now.

+Type messages in the input box at the bottom and press Enter to send.

+Enjoy the seamless communication experience!

+## Technologies Used
+Backend: python ,django
+Frontend: HTML, CSS, JavaScript
+Real-time Communication: Socket.io
+Data Persistence: sqlite3

+## Contributing
+Contributions are welcome!
+If you'd like to contribute to Vchat, fork the repository and submit a pull request.
+Please follow the code of conduct.

+## Roadmap
+Implement end-to-end encryption for enhanced security.
+Integrate video and voice chat features using WebRTC.
+Enhance UI/UX with customizable themes and user profiles.